oasis-tcs/osim/FAQ/osim-scope.md

 * Entities defined by one community in one data format can be reused by other communities in other formats, facilitated by structuring them as loosely-coupled building blocks

-OSIM's goals of standardizing and promoting reusability of supply chain data requires both documenting the information modeling process and demonstrating it by building libraries of information components from existing projects and standards, identifying opportunities for harmonization, and promoting the process with originating organizations.
+OSIM's goals of standardizing and promoting reusability of supply chain data requires documenting the information modeling process and demonstrating it by building libraries of information components from existing projects and standards, identifying opportunities for harmonization of similar components, and promoting the process in collaboration with originating organizations.